If you typed into Google “how to get over a breakup fast,” chances are that you just split up with a former partner.

 As the relationship expert Susan Winter told Elite Daily, it’s a good idea to prepare in advance, maybe by practicing what you’ll tell her in front of the mirror.
 Also, Winter suggests that you do whatever makes you feel more confident, like wearing attractive clothes or acting in front of your ex as if you’ve already gotten over the breakup.

 If your ex is a coworker, remember to stay professional after the breakup.
 Be polite with her when you have to interact at the office, and avoid spreading gossip that might hurt your professional reputation.
+Now if your ex asks how you are, be as polite as possible while also maintaining your distance.

 Lastly, if you and your ex have kids, remember to always put their needs above yours.
 Avoid exposing the children to conflict and don’t talk negatively about the other parent in front of them.
 Also, try to communicate effectively about parenting issues with your ex to create consistent routines and rules for your children.